 The 10-year U.S. Treasuries yield stood at 1.833% , near a 1-1/2-month high of 1.860% touched earlier this week.

-That has helped to lift the dollar against the yen.
-The dollar was traded at 108.86 yen, after having hit a three-month high of 109.07 yen
+That has helped to lift the dollar, particularly against safe-haven currencies such as the yen.
+The dollar was traded at 108.86 yen, after having hit a three-month high of 109.07 yen.

-Sterling wobbled after Britain decided to hold an election on Dec.
-12 following Prime Minister Boris Johnson winning approval from parliament for an early ballot aimed at breaking the Brexit deadlock.
+The British pound wobbled after Britain decided to hold an election on Dec.
+12 after Prime Minister Boris Johnson won approval from parliament for an early ballot aimed at breaking the Brexit deadlock.

 While Johnson seeks to gain a parliamentary majority to ratify his Brexit deal, the election would be highly unpredictable as Brexit has fatigued and enraged swathes of voters, while eroding traditional loyalties to the two major parties, Conservative and Labour.